Make music videos and grow your audience

 - Try out video formats beyond music videos.

-- Measure your success by looking at your Watch time report.
+- Measure your success by looking at your watch time data.

 Collaborate with other Artists or YouTube creators

 Collaborations can help your music be seen by a whole new audience.
 Look for partners whose style resonates with your own.

 - Consider non-music collaborations, like inviting a fashion channel to partner with you on costumes for your music videos.

 - Use YouTube to cross-promote.
 Advertise the collaboration in description links, playlists, and cards to push audiences to and from both channels.

 - Check your subscribers in YouTube Analytics and see how the collaboration affected your subscriber base.